go-distributed/epaxos/README.md

 Summary
 ------
-This is credited to [efficient/epaxos](https://github.com/efficient/epaxos).
+This section is credited to [efficient/epaxos](https://github.com/efficient/epaxos).

 ### What is EPaxos?